antonfirsov/docs/2019/11-Nov/desktop-november.md

 * **Self-contained deployment**.
 You can deploy the .NET Core platform with your applications and become completely independent of your end users environment – you app has everything it needs to run on any Windows machine.
+* **Smaller app sizes**.
+In .NET Core 3 we  introduced a new feature called linker (also sometimes referred as trimmer), that will analyze your code and include in your self-contained deployment only those assemblies from .NET Core that are needed for your application.
+That way all platform parts that are not used for your case will be trimmed out.
 * **Single .exe files**.
 You can package your app and the .NET Core platform all in one .exe file.
 * **Improved runtime performance**. .NET Core has many performance optimizations